There are 11 scenarios on the map for you to explore. They each present a story with an outdoor access topic for you to think about.

 Using the interactive map on touchscreens

 When you use a touch screen, for example, when using a tablet or SMARTboard, there is no on-screen cursor.
-Tap a marked spot with your finger to launch the scenario.
+Tap a marked spot with your finger to launch the educational scenario.